chandrika203/face_mask_detection_using_CNN/README.md

 ## Motivation
 Amid the ongoing COVID-19 pandemic, there are no efficient face mask detection applications which are now in high demand for transportation means, densely populated areas, residential districts, large-scale manufacturers and other enterprises to ensure safety.
 The absence of large datasets of ‘with_mask’ images has made this task cumbersome and challenging.

+## ⚙️ How It Works

+- Dataset Preparation:
+The dataset is divided into two categories — with_mask and without_mask.

+- Model Training:
+A CNN model (built using TensorFlow/Keras) is trained to learn distinguishing facial features between masked and unmasked faces.

+- Detection Phase:

+The model takes live video or image input.

+Detects faces using OpenCV’s Haar cascades or DNN-based face detection.

+Classifies each detected face as “Mask” or “No Mask.”

 ## Prerequisites
 Install the following before starting:
 - Python 3.x